ramakaalia/ModuleRefinement/Readme.rst

  **Note:**

-    The input for the code is a tab separated edgelist.
+    The method can be 'greedy' for Clauset-Newman-Moore greedy modularity maximization or 'louvain' for Louvian Modularity optimization.
+Since Louvain has an stochastic element you can run our algorithm for different iterations of louvain and refine corresponding modularizations, as shown in Example one.
+The input for the code is a tab separated edgelist like 'samplefile'.
 The output of the code is written in a refmod_output directory (Warning: Any existing files in this directory are rewritten at each run).
 If the option writeorig is set to True, the original partition are also written in output files orig_membership, orig_community and orig_modularity.
 Default is set to None.

     Output files for original partitioning from Louvain or Greedy modularity maximization are: